Traffic Alert: I-70 closed near downtown Columbus this weekend due to construction - NewsBreak

 Related

 COLUMBUS, Ohio (WSYX) — One person was killed in a vehicle accident in Blacklick on Tuesday.
 Officials received a report of a truck accident along East Broad Street just before noon.
 Medics arrived and pronounced one person dead at the scene.
-The area is currently closed, officials said.
+The area was closed following the accident.
 Additional...

 One person injured in north Columbus shooting